busterbenson/book-of-loops/hexagrams/hexagram 110110.md

 iching: Gentle Wind
 pdf: https://www.dropbox.com/s/c0qeof2ra16je0u/CC-penetration.pdf?dl=0

 other_titles: The Gentle, The Penetrating, Wind, The Symbol of Bending to Enter, Willing Submission, Gentle Penetration, Ground, Calculations, Complaisance, Penetrating Influence, The Penetration of the Wind, Humility, Devoted Service, Submission

-quotes: ['']

 trigrams: The winds are favorable.